butterymoney/book/motivation.md

 The components of an organisation include, but are not limited to:

 1. an **objective** or **purpose**
-2. a membership policy that produces a set of **members**, e.g. holds shares, holds tokens, is contracted, etc.
+2. a **membership policy** that produces a set of members, e.g. holds shares, holds tokens, is contracted, etc.
 3. an **allocation mechanism** which defines how the organisation allocates resources
-4. a **governance mechanism** which defines how to update the organisation’s properties
+4. a **standardised store of value** which defines how the organisation values and represents its resources, e.g., currency, equity, tokens
-5. a **standardised store of value** which defines how the organisation values and represents its resources, e.g., currency, equity, tokens
+5. a **governance mechanism** which defines how to update the organisation’s properties, e.g. membership policy, allocation mechanism, etc.

 <INSERT DIAGRAM: DAO components>

-With blockchains operating and enforcing the components of an organization, DAOs claim to organize human effort at scale without the downsides of centralisation, such as capture, corruption, and collusion.
-Many of which undermine our most-trusted institutions.
+DAOs, through their use of blockchains, claim to provide the benefits of large-scale coordination without the downsides of centralization.
+These downsides inlcude capture, corruption, and collusion—-problems that undermine our most-trusted institutions.

-Generally, many DAO proponents expect DAOs to outperform relative to traditional institutions in the provision of public, common, or club goods because they are prone to capture by a centralised entity, e.g. governments.
+Generally, DAO proponents expect DAOs to replace traditional institutions in the provision of public, common, or club goods.
+When these institutions fail, centralisaion is usually a root cause, e.g. bureaucracy, corruption, principal-agent problems.

-In practice, however, it appears that DAOs may not eradicate these issues but simply move them elsewhere in the value chain[1].
-Existing DAO implementations, therefore, remain vulnerable to the issues we expect them to offer an escape from.
+In practice, however, it appears that DAOs do not offer effective solutions to these problems and often move them elsewhere in the value chain[1].
+Current DAO implementations, therefore, remain vulnerable to the same issues faced by our incumbent institutions.

 ## DAO Governance